mitsuba-renderer/drjit/docs/python.rst

 Installation
 ------------

-The Enoki Python bindings are available on `PyPI
+The Dr.Jit Python bindings are available on `PyPI
-<https://pypi.org/project/enoki/>`_ and can be installed via
+<https://pypi.org/project/drjit/>`_ and can be installed via

 .. code-block:: cpp

-   python -m pip install enoki
+   python -m pip install drjit

-It is also possible to compile these bindings manually for a specific Enoki release.
-See the section on :ref:`building Enoki <building-enoki>` for details.
+It is also possible to compile these bindings manually for a specific Dr.Jit release.
+See the section on :ref:`building Dr.Jit <building-drjit>` for details.

 The remainder of this section discusses conventions relating the C++ and Python interfaces, followed by an example that combines code written in both languages.